ethereum-optimism/community-hub/src/docs/useful-tools/faucets.md

 [Optifaucet](https://kovan.optifaucet.com/) gives you a small amount of ETH, and 10,000 USDC.
 They do this because you need USDC to [use their application](https://testnet.perp.exchange/).

-#### Optimism Kovan Faucet

-[Optimism Faucet](https://optimismfaucet.xyz/) is a simple faucet for Optimism Kovan that drips ETH and DAI.
-Authenticate with github, enter your wallet address and you'll aumatically be sent 1 ETH and 100 DAI on the Optimism Kovan testnet.

 ## Mainnet Faucets